Updated May 27, 2021

 To see WestCAT's complete Social Distancing Protocol CLICK HERE (PDF).

-We have implemented rear-door boarding on all WestCAT buses with rear doors.
-This will remain in effect until February 1, 2021 when fare collection will resume.
-Until then, please board and exit through the rear door when available and you are able.
-If you need the vehicle ramp to board, you may board and exit through the front door.
+We implemented rear-door boarding on all WestCAT buses with rear doors.
+This remained in effect until February 1, 2021 when fare collection resumed.
+Front door boarding is now required.
 We ask all passengers to practice social distancing while on the bus and allow as much space as possible between the driver and other passengers while onboard.

 Lynx Transbay Service to Salesforce Transit Center will operate a modified schedule until further notice.
 To see the modified Lynx COVID-19 schedule CLICK HERE (PDF).